 - As noted in #3, carbon taxing is perfectly compatible with public investment and community participation; if it helps, think of carbon taxes as a tailwind to everything we want.

-Admittedly, however, these point-by-point rejoinders don’t appear to speak to the aversion to carbon pricing — even “pure” carbon taxing, untainted by offsets or other carve-outs — felt by most vocal progressives.
-To some on the left, carbon pricing presents as a piecemeal, reductionist, soul-denying approach that doesn’t meet today’s “intersectional” moment.
-It’s not that pricing carbon won’t cut emissions (though we suspect that progressives underestimate its reach — see points 7 and 8), but that, for many progressives, it’s desiccated, dated and inadequate to the demand that everything wrong in the world be confronted at once.
+Admittedly, rejoinders don’t assuage the aversion to carbon pricing — even “pure” carbon taxing, untainted by offsets or other carve-outs — felt by most vocal progressives.
+To some on the left, carbon pricing presents as a piecemeal, reductionist, soulless approach that fails today’s “intersectional” moment.
+It’s not that pricing carbon won’t cut emissions (though we suspect that most progressives don’t fully grasp its reach — see points 7 and 8), but that, for many progressives, carbon pricing feels desiccated, dated and inadequate to the demand that everything wrong in the world be confronted at once.

 Critiques of carbon pricing from a Spring, 2021 podcast about it